Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions between Weyl and nodal line semimetals in effective field theory

-To achieve this we start from the Lagrangian including both the Weyl semimetal solutions and the nodal line semimetal solutions, i.e. combining Eq.\ref{eq1} and Eq.\ref{eq3} \be \mathcal{L}_{nw}=\bar{\psi}\big( i \slashed\partial - e \slashed{A}-m-\gamma^{\mu\nu} b_{\mu\nu} - \gamma^{\mu}\gamma^5 b_{\mu}\big)\psi. \ee Without loss of generality, we could turn on a non-zero constant $b_{xy}$ component of the two-form field, and then there are two nonequivalent choices of $\vec{b}$.
-One is to have $\vec{b}$ in the $z$ direction and the other is to put $\vec{b}$ in the $x$(or $y$) direction.
-In both these two cases, the competition effect between the Weyl and nodal line semimetals would be reflected in the phase diagram in the $b_{xy}$ and $b$ space, i.e. depending on the relative values of $b_{xy}$ and $b$, the system would be in different phases due to the competition between the two terms.
+We would be able to see which topological state the system is depending on the relative values of $b_{xy}$ and $b$ and the final result would be a phase diagram in the $b_{xy}$ and $b$ plane.
 Also, the system behaves differently depending on the direction of $\vec{b}$.
 This is due to what we emphasized above, that the nodal state is fragile without the protection of mirror symmetry.
 Since the non-zero $b_{xy}$ preserves the mirror symmetry in the $x-y$ plane, a nodal ring can survive in this plane.
 If we put the non-zero component of the one-form field in the $z$ direction, the mirror symmetry will not be broken and the nodal line state and the Weyl semimetal state can coexist.
 On the other hand, as soon as we turn on a non-zero component in the $x$ (or $y$) direction of the one-form field, the mirror symmetry is broken, then the nodal line state vanishes immediately and the Weyl semimetal state and the nodal line state could not coexist in this case.
 These two cases will be discussed separately below.